Digital Projects and Collections | Oral History

 UNT students, faculty, and staff have created several digital projects featuring interviews from the Oral History Program.
 Other Collections include multiple interviews over a specific field of study or topic of interest.
 They include:

-Postpartum Depression and Maternal Mental Health Collection.
-Research by Rachel Louise Moran for her book-in-progress Postpartum Politics: Motherhood and Mental Health in Modern America.
+Postpartum Depression and Maternal Mental Health Oral History Collection.
+Research by Dr. Rachel Louise Moran for her book Blue: A History of Postpartum Depression in America.

 The Green Pioneers Oral History Project.
-Practitioners and Policymakers who have advanced sustainable design in North Texas
+Interviews by Johnnie Stark, CVAD Associate Professor, Interior Design, with practitioners and policymakers who have advanced sustainable design in North Texas.

 Flying Voices.
-The in-flight and ground experiences of Braniff International Airways through a collection of former Braniff employee interviews.
+The in-flight and ground experiences of Braniff International Airways through a collection of former Braniff employees interviewed by Abra Schnur.

 Blowout: A Community's Engagement with Fracking (coming soon)